sai-sp/IPL-2024-Data-Analysis-using-Pandas-and-Matplotlib/README.md

 ## Introduction

 The IPL Auction Data Analysis 2024 project aims to provide actionable insights from the auction data of the 2024 IPL season.
-By analyzing player s""""""""
+By analyzing simple numerical analysis and visualization.

 ## Setup